Dose calculator

 Research protocols for subcutaneous NAD+ administration sometimes describe distinct phases for loading and maintenance.
 A loading phase might involve a higher frequency of administration, such as daily doses over a period of 5 to 14 days.
 The objective of such a phase in a research context is to rapidly alter the systemic concentration of the molecule.
 Following this initial period, the protocol might shift to a maintenance phase, characterized by a reduced frequency, such as a single administration per week.
 This two-phase structure requires diligent scheduling and tracking to accurately document the shift in dose timing and to monitor observations across both distinct periods of the protocol.

-Common NAD+ dose mistakes
+Common NAD+ dose-calculation mistakes

 - Trying to fit a 50 mg dose into a single insulin-syringe draw without re-running the math.